Communication Hub: Presentation Skills

 Executive Presence, Defined

-Executive presence is the ability to project calm authority and make others feel clear about what matters.
-It is not volume.
-It is not status.
-It is the combination of clarity, composure, and credibility.
+A black woman with executive presence.
+A resilient leader Executive presence is the ability to project calm authority and gravitas, to make others feel clear about what matters.
+It’s not volume or barking.
+It’s not status.
+It’s the combination of gravitas, clarity, communication, appearance and credibility.

 • Composure: you stay steady when others are stressed, reactive, or resistant